Oswald West State Park

 Oswald West State Park is part of the state park system of the U.S. state of Oregon.
 It is located about 10 mi south of the city of Cannon Beach, adjacent to Arch Cape, on the Pacific Ocean.
 The park covers 2448 acre, with many miles of hiking trails both inside the park grounds and linking to other parks and landmarks beyond.

 The state park also contains Neahkahnie Mountain, Short Sand Beach, Short Sand Creek, Necarney Creek, Cape Falcon, Smugglers Cove and the Oregon Coast Trail.
 The cove is a popular surf destination and is known as "Short Sands".
-Urban legend claims pirate treasure is buried near Smugglers Cove but has never been found.

 History

 The park was named after Oswald West, the 14th Governor of Oregon and the man who led preserving Oregon's beaches for public use.
 A memorial marker for Matt Kramer, a journalist whose articles helped shift public opinion to preserve the beaches, sits at the trail divide between Short Sands beach and Cape Falcon.